tillmanjex/Shortcut_FirstTermProject/DOCUMENTATION/Shortcut - Processing Documentation.md

 ![accidental walker](../IMAGES/accidental_walker.png)

-What was making it simply become a random walker was that I was checking the current position against the previous position *immiediately*.
+What was making it simply become a random walker was that I was checking the current position against the previous position *immediately*.
 This meant that it was trying to take a different path at every frame as its current position was always its last position.
 As well as that, the choice of random path involved a range of numbers that gave too wild of result (haven't entirely figured out why).
 See line 72 in [Root.pde](../PROCESSING/GrowRoots_1_1/Root.pde).

 I changed the above functions and values to this, and it's behaving more toward what I want: